cloudmesh-community/book/chapters/class/policy.md

 From time to time we get the question why we are not using or uploading the assignment deadlines and the assignment descriptions to CANVAS.
-The reason for this is manyfold.
-First, our class has **different dealines for different students** within the same class.
+The reason for this is manifold.
+First, our class has **different deadlines for different students** within the same class.
 This is not supported by CANVAS and if we would use CANVAS it leads to confusion.
 Second, we are teaching cloud computing. **CANVAS is not a tool that you likely will use after graduating.** Thus we are